-8. Rights of the Complainant in the Equity Resolution Process
+10. Rights of the Parties in the Title IX Process

 - 1. To be treated with respect by University officials. - 2.
 To be free from retaliation. - 3.
-To have access to campus support resources (such as counseling and mental health services and University health services). - 4.
-To request reasonable housing, living and other accommodations and remedies consistent with CRR600.030.F. - 5.
-To request a no contact directive between the Parties. - 6.
-To have an Advisor of the Complainant's choice accompany the Complainant to all interviews, meetings and proceedings throughout the Equity Resolution Process. - 7.
-To refuse to have an allegation resolved through Conflict Resolution or Administrative Resolution Processes. - 8.
-To receive amnesty for minor student misconduct that is ancillary to the incident, at the discretion of the Equity Officer or Title IX Coordinator. - 9.
-To have an opportunity to present a list of potential witnesses and provide evidence to the Investigator. - 10.
-To have Complaints heard in substantial accordance with these procedures. - 11.
-When the Complainant is not the reporting party, the Complainant has full rights to participate in any Equity Resolution Process. - 12.
-To be informed of the finding, rationale, sanctions and remedial actions. - 13.
-To report the matter to law enforcement (if applicable) and to have assistance in making that report. - 14.
-To have an opportunity to appeal the findings and sanctions. - 15.
-Additional Rights For Hearing Panel Resolution: - 1.
-To receive notice of a hearing. - 2.
-To have the names of witnesses that may participate in the hearing and copies of all pertinent documentary evidence and any investigative report at least five (5) business days prior to the hearing.
-In the event the Hearing Panel becomes aware of additional witnesses or pertinent documentary evidence less than five (5) business days prior to the scheduled hearing date (or continued hearing date), the Complainant shall be provided reasonable notice
+To have access to University support resources (such as counseling and mental health services and University health services). - 4.
+To request a no contact directive between the Parties. - 5.
+To have a Support Person of the Party's choice accompany the party to all interviews and meetings (excluding hearings) throughout the Title IX Process. - 6.
+To refuse to have an allegation resolved through the Informal Resolution Processes. - 7.
+To receive prior to a hearing or other time of determination regarding responsibility, an investigative report that fairly summarizes the relevant evidence in an electronic format or hard copy for their review and written response. - 8.
+To have an opportunity to present a list of potential witnesses and provide evidence to the Investigator. - 9.
+To have Formal Complaints heard in substantial accordance with these procedures. - 10.
+To receive written notice of any delay of this process or limited extension of time frames for good cause which may include considerations such as the absence of a Party, a Party's Advisor or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities. - 11.
+To be informed of the finding, rationale, sanctions and remedial actions. - 12.
+To report the matter to law enforcement (if applicable) and to have assistance in making that report. - 13.
+To have an opportunity to appeal the dismissal of all or a portion of a Formal Complaint, and appeal the determination of a Hearing Panel or other decision-maker. - 14.
+Additional Rights for Students as a Party: - 1.
+To request reasonable housing, living and other accommodations and remedies consistent with Section 600.030.H. - 2.
+To receive amnesty for minor student misconduct that is ancillary to the incident, at the discretion of the Title IX Coordinator. - 15.
+Additional Rights for Hearing Panel Resolution: - 1.
+To receive notice of a hearing.